thoughtspot/thoughtspot.github.io/_includes/content/operations-ports.md

-The following ports need to be opened up to requests from your user population.
+The following ports must be open for requests from your user population.
 There are two main categories: operations and debugging.

 |Port|Protocol|Service Name|Direction|Source|Destination|Description|
 |----|--------|------------|---------|------|-----------|-----------|